Gunnison Valley Middle School

 In all dress and grooming choices, the Board encourages all students and parents to exercise good judgment, exhibit responsible behavior, and endeavor to reflect respect for themselves, their fellow students, their school, and their community.

-A disruption is a negative reaction by individuals to the clothing, grooming, or embellishment of a student or students that results in disruption of the instructional process, that creates student distractions, confrontations, or complaints or that adversely affects the health and safety of individuals; and that directly interferes with the operation of the school and school activities as judged by the school administration.
+A disruption is a negative reaction by individuals to the clothing, grooming, or embellishment of a student or students that results in disruption of the instructional process; that creates student distractions, confrontations, or complaints; that adversely affects the health and safety of individuals; and that directly interferes with the operation of the school and school activities as judged by the school administration.

 A gang is defined as any organization, association or group of three or more which has a unique name or identifiable signs, symbols, or marks, and whose members individually or collectively engage in criminal or violent behavior to persons or property, or who create an unreasonable and substantial disruption or risk of disruption of a class, activity, program, or other function of a school.